Updated: 7 days ago

-Happiness comes from within don’t rely on external factors.
+Happiness comes from within, don’t rely on external factors.

 Spend time with people who are different and not like you.
 Take time to get to know people who have a different upbringing, belief, culture, way of thinking.
 See the world through different filters.

 Help others, give back to your community and those around you.
 You will get as much back from this as you give, if not more.

 Be conscious of your emotions and behaviours.
 Are they of use to you?
 Do you need to let them go?
 Not every thought or emotion needs to be held onto or processed, sometimes they just need to pass through.

-Alternatively book in a no obligation free clarity call with me to discuss how Phoenix can support you.
+Alternatively, book in a no-obligation free clarity call with me to discuss how Phoenix can support you.

 First published March 2018